Yasharesk/FunScripts/README.md

 # FunScripts
-Different kind of almost useless but fun scripts
+Different kind of mostly useless (as in very specific use cases) but fun scripts.

 **Coins**: